 The amp-offset algorithm initially computes a robust flux difference measure between two narrow strips on opposite sides of each amplifier-amplifier interface.
 Regions containing detected sources, or pixel data which have been masked for other reasons, are not considered.
-These amp-interface differences are stored in an ampoffset matrix; diagonal entries represent the number of neighboring amplifiers, and off-diagonal entries encode information about the associations between amplifiers.
+These amp-interface differences are stored in an amp-offset matrix; diagonal entries represent the number of neighboring amplifiers, and off-diagonal entries encode information about the associations between amplifiers.
 A complementary interface matrix encodes directional information for these associations.
-Using this information, a least-squares minimization is performed to determine the optimal pedestal value to be added or subtracted to each amp which would reduce the amp-offset between that amplifier and all of its neighboring amplifiers.
-This method is generalized to support 2D amplifier geometries within a detector, as with LSSTCam, incorporating length-based weighting into the matrices to account for amplifiers that are not square.
+Using this information, a least-squares minimization is performed to dethe order in which the different known instrumental effects happen, from a photon hitting the CCD to the output ADC unit (ADU) signal.
+In turn, isrTaskLSST in ip_isr sequentially applies corrections of these effects in the opposite order as their effects occur in the model, as we are attempting to remove the impact of those effects on the image.
+Such corrections are typically done by calling other Tasks (e.g. overscan, crosstalk, etc.) also implemented in ip_isr.